-President Trump made history when signing the Agriculture Improvement Act of 2019 (aka the 2018 Farm Bill) on December 20, 2018.
+President Trump made history by legalizing hemp when he signed the Agriculture Improvement Act of 2019 (aka the 2018 Farm Bill) on December 20, 2018.
 The huge law included the first change to the nation’s cannabis laws in almost fifty years.
 This opened the floodgates for farmers that want to get into the hemp industry to provide a new crop to help boost failing ag commodity prices.

 Key Takeaways from 2018 Farm Bill for Hemp